erikberglund/macOSBash/README.md

-# macOSVariables
+# macOSBash

-Snippets and commands useful when writing scripts for macOS
+Collection of Bash functions and commands for writing macOS scripts